lorenzocovarrubiasjr/blip-image-captioning/README.md

-# Image Captioning and Visual Question Answering
+# AI Image Captioning and Visual Question Answering

 This project uses Salesforce's BLIP (Bootstrapping Language-Image Pre-training) models to generate descriptive captions for images and answer questions about them.
 It provides an interactive command-line interface for selecting an image, viewing a generated caption, and optionally asking a question about the image.